PaggieZ/EE-Emerge-2023-OscilloscopeFun/docs/software.md

 # Software Design

 The program on the microcontroller controls the value and frequency of the digital signal.
-The value determines the shape of the image. the frequency determines the duration and consistency of the image.
+The value determines the shape of the image, the frequency determines the duration and consistency of the image.

 ## Image Library